ajp64/legendofkoda/README.md

 The goal I am aiming for is 3 seperate levels, that can be accessed subsequently by solving a puzzle in the previous level.
 By solving a puzzle, the player will open a door which will allow them to access the next level.
 I will begin with basic sprites, and improve these if I have the time.

+## DevLog

+I've maintained a [DevLog](https://github.com/ajp64/gametest/blob/main/devlog.md) in this repo for notes and relflections on how the game has turned out.